lquvatexas/lquvatexas.github.io/aboutme.md

 I'm a marathon runner and music lover.

 It is believed that the gods created the world full of magic and inexhaustible energy.
-To beings, powers from three energy sources are the strongest - solar energy, love and imagination.
+To human beings, powers from three energy sources are the strongest - solar energy, love and imagination.
 Therefore I would like to choose a career I will love, and let my imagination release imprisoned possibilities.